This 5-week course includes the 25 essential cases a radiologist needs to master to confidently diagnose cardiac conditions on MRI / CT.

 Upon completion of this activity, participants should be better able to:

-- Create radiology reports that meet practical and stylistic guidelines for the referring physician
+- Create radiology reports for the referring physician

 Bibliography: Suggested reading resources and references can be found within each case discussion.

 MRI Online is accredited by the Accreditation Council for Continuing Medical Education (ACCME)